-2022-002 Inventory Recordkeeping
+2023-001 Inventory Recordkeeping

-Criteria: Accurate tracking of inventory transactions and valuation is imperative to ensure that inventory transactions are appropriately tracked and inventory valuations are updated timely.
+Criteria: Accurate tracking of inventory transactions and valuation is imperative to presenting fairly stated financial statements.

+Condition: During our audit, we noted that there was a lack of controls in place to ensure that inventory transactions are appropriately tracked and inventory valuations are updated timely.
 Changes in inventory levels were not appropriately recorded to the general ledger as inventory was used.